interest-protocol/interest-lst/README.md

 ### Functionality

-Interest Liquid Staking Derivative allows users to stake and unstake Sui in their validator of choice.
+Interest Liquid Staking Tokens allows users to stake and unstake Sui in their validator of choice.
 Users have two Mint options:

 **First Option**